sagemath/sagewiki_to_gh-2022-10-10/gsoc10.md

 === Development Process ===

+The Sage development process ([[http://www.sagemath.org/doc/developer/index.html|detailed here) involves posting patches on our [[http://sagetrac.org|trac server]], getting them reviewed, and then merged into our source code.
+Then the code is compiled and tested.
+Right now, many of these steps are done manually and could be automated and improved.
+Possible ideas for projects in this area would involve:

  * setting up a buildbot with trac integration for tickets with patches (list failing doctests, ...)
  * ...